Government of Andhra Pradesh: Judiciary

 High Court of Judicature at Hyderabad was the highest court of appeal at the state level till 2019.
 After Andhra Pradesh High Court was inaugurated in Amaravati on 1 January 2019, it became the High Court for the State of Andhra Pradesh.
 It has subordinate Civil and Criminal Courts in every District.
 Decisions of the High Court of Andhra Pradesh can be appealed in the Supreme Court of India.

+Departments

+The Government of Andhra Pradesh operates through a structured administrative framework comprising various Secretariat departments.
+Each department is overseen by a Secretary to the Government, who serves as the administrative head, while overall coordination and supervision lie with the Chief Secretary.
+These departments are further divided into sub-divisions, directorates, and affiliated bodies such as boards and corporations to effectively implement government policies and deliver public services.
+As per the official allocation of business, the state currently has 36 departments.